davecurryco/mystic-spheres/Tortukal.md

 **Boarding House:** Jurgai's Flophouse (Atrocious), Proprietor: Jurgai Gendran (M, 47, Juchen, commoner, CG, Revenge, Cowardly, Shaggy)
 _Jurgai was a deserter from the Imperial Army of Khanashar who fled to the northeast provinces and worked as a miner.
 Threatened with discovery, he fled again to Masheer and took to sea.
 After a short stint as a pirate, which was even less to his liking than being a soldier, he found his way to Tortukal, where he bought an old warehouse and converted it to this deplorable boarding-house.
 Jurgai still sports the unkempt appearance of a nomad.
 He is consumed with hatred for the Empire of Khanashar, but can vent this only in petty, secret acts of spite against Juchen from Khanengul and its surrounding provinces._

+**Brewer:** Seafoam Brewery (Medium), Proprietor: Muhtaa Ameed (M, 35, Ahlrain, guard, LN, Honor, Bitter, Average)
+_Muhtaa was a member of the city guard of Nashal before the revolution cast him adrift.
+He enlisted as a marine aboard a privateer galley, but his captain turned pirate at the first opportunity.
+An outlaw by no choice of his own, Muhtaa turned to an honest trade in Tortukal having learned the craft from his father, but he harbors a grudge against pirates in general and his former captain in particular._

+**Weapons:** The Shark's Teeth (Medium), Proprietor: Opuaa Kalikai (M, 27, Aili, tribal warrior, LN, Fear, Sarcastic, Smelly)
+_Opuaa was a thief who ran away to escape justice and joined the Aili pirates.
+His cowardice earned him the contempt of his shipmates, who marooned him.
+He was rescued by a stroke of good fortune and brought to Tortukal, but dared not risk putting to sea again.
+He learned the martial dances of his people and has adapted them to other bladed weapons.
+He makes great show of this talent to display his wares, but he has no particular skill as a warrior.
+Opuaa is sharp-tongued and his habit of wearing a charm of smelly herbs as proof against tropical disease makes him as offensive to the nose as he is to the ear._

 ### J) The South Docks (Warehouses and Wharves)